dezashibi-c/dcommon/src/dcommon/docs.md

 dc_res_ok(VALUE)

 /**
- * In case the result is of type DCResult this is a shortcut to create a literal
+ * In case the result is of type DCRes this is a shortcut to create a literal
  * dynamic value and setting it to the success value on the fly *
  * NOTE: The value must not be allocated (see dc_res_ok_dva)